Research-grade peptides · Third-party tested

 The legal basis for their sale is that they are marketed exclusively for in-vitro research and not for human consumption.
 Vendors must clearly label products as "not for human use" and must not make therapeutic claims.
 Buyers typically confirm that they are purchasing for legitimate research purposes.

 The regulatory landscape is evolving.
 The FDA has increased enforcement against vendors making health claims or selling compounds that blur the line between research chemicals and unapproved drugs.
-In 2024-2025, the FDA issued warning letters to multiple vendors, prohibited compounding of several peptides (including BPC-157 and TB-500), and ended compounding exceptions for certain GLP-1 receptor agonists.
+In 2024-2025, the FDA issued warning letters to multiple vendors and prohibited compounding of several peptides.
+See our Vendor Shutdown Tracker for details.

 Research peptide vendors that maintain strict "research use only" labeling, avoid therapeutic claims, and operate transparently are best positioned to continue operating within the current legal framework.
 This is exactly how Pepta Labs operates — see our terms of service for our complete compliance policy.